maboiteaspam/working-with-streams/README.md

 source.pipe(transform).pipe(sink);              // Chained streams, like a recipe to cook flowed data.

+source.write({                                  // Now, write data in the stream,
+    your: 'first chunk'                         // Let it transform and pass the data });                                             // to the sink.

 source.on('data', function (data){              // each stream (source, transform, sink)
     console.log(data);                          // emits their its own data event.
 });